ActianCorp/integration-platform-docs/docs/points.md

 ## Point IDs

-Qdrant supports using both `64-bit unsigned integers` and `UUID` as identifiers for points.
+Cortex supports using both `64-bit unsigned integers` and `UUID` as identifiers for points.

 Examples of UUID string representations: